-- (1) Solid waste, including empty packing crates and other excess materials, shall be regularly disposed of, stored in buildings, screened by solid walls or fences, or completely enclosed in containers or dumpsters, and shall not be permitted to accumulate on any lot. - (2) Containers and dumpsters shall be located in a side or rear yard on a paved surface in compliance with the minimum parking setbacks established in Section 1125.03(b), and the screening requirements set forth in Chapter 1123: Landscaping and Buffering. - (3) If liquid wastes are disposed of in containers, they shall be appropriate containers, and the wastes shall be removed from the site on a regular basis. - (4) Liquid waste or sewerage shall not be discharged into a reservoir, stream, or other open body of water or into a storm or sanitary sewer except as allowed by other codes of the City of Wooster, County, State or similar jurisdictional authority.
+- (1) Solid waste, including empty packing crates and other excess materials, shall be regularly disposed of, stored in buildings, screened by solid walls or fences, or completely enclosed in containers or dumpsters, and shall not be permitted to accumulate on any lot. - (2) Large waste receptacles shall be: - A. Located in a side or rear yard in compliance with the minimum parking setbacks established in Section 1125.03(b).
+This requirement may be waived in the C-4 District if the Zoning Administrator determines that compliance is infeasible due to the property's size, configuration, access, or other relevant factor: - B. Placed on a hard surface suitable for off-street vehicular use areas established in Section 1125.03(h)(3); and - C. In compliance with the screening requirements set forth in Chapter 1123: Landscaping and Buffering. - (3) If liquid wastes are disposed of in containers, they shall be appropriate containers, and the wastes shall be removed from the site on a regular basis. - (4) Liquid waste or sewerage shall not be discharged into a reservoir, stream, or other open body of water or into a storm or sanitary sewer except as allowed by other codes of the City of Wooster, County, State or similar jurisdictional authority.